Cottage Cheese Cookie Dough

 FAQ

-Can I use other flours to make cottage cheese cookie dough?
+Can I use any flour for this cottage cheese cookie dough?

 Does it taste like cottage cheese?

-Honestly, not at all!
-Cottage cheese has such a mild flavor that it just adds a great creamy flavor to this sweet treat.
+Nope!
+Cottage cheese has such a mild flavor that it just adds a great creamy flavor and protein to this sweet treat.

-If your dough is too wet, it just needs some more dry ingredients.
-Add a tablespoon at a time of either protein powder or almond flour until you reach the consistency that you want.
+Every brand of cottage cheese tends to have different amounts of moisture.
+If your final product is too “wet” for your preferences, add an extra tablespoon at a time of protein powder or almond flour until you reach the consistency that you like best.

 5 from 1 vote